iamgbsmith/til/README.md

 ## Today I Learned

+Learn.
+Every.
+Day.

 On many occassions I have done something in a hurry without capturing my learnings for future reference.

-This collection of __Today I Learned__ snippets contains details of tools or techniques which are intended to save  time and improve productivity.
+This collection of __Today I Learned__ snippets contains details of tools or techniques which are intended to save time, improve productivity, and help others.

-_485 TILs and counting..._
+_486 TILs and counting..._

 ---